 - Improving the diagnosis and treatment of organ rejection

 Medicare-Approved Transplant Center

-IU Health Transplant is proud to be approved by Medicare to perform several transplant procedures.
-To earn this certification, we fulfilled a list of criteria required by the Center for Medicare and Medicaid Services (CMS).
-This list includes performing a specific number of transplants while achieving positive clinical outcomes.
-But how does this benefit patients?
+IU Health Transplant is proud to be Medicare-approved to perform several transplant procedures.
+This means we have fulfilled a list of criteria required by the Center for Medicare and Medicaid Services (CMS).
+This list of criteria includes performing a specific number of organ transplants while maintaining good clinical outcomes.
+So how does this benefit our patients?

 When you receive an organ transplant at a Medicare-approved transplant center, you qualify for the benefit of Medicare Part B for medications.
 While the cost of transplant medications can be very high, insurance will pay for these medications.
 But if you don’t have insurance, a Medicare-approved center will qualify you for Part B benefits, covering up to 80 percent of your transplant medications.
 IU Health Transplant is the only approved program in Indiana for pancreas, multivisceral, intestine and liver transplant.
 We were also the first approved kidney transplant program in the state.